-Certain members are eligible for only limited benefits even though they may present a ForwardHealth identification card.
+Certain members may be enrolled in a limited benefit category.
 These limited benefit categories include the following:

 - o BadgerCare Plus Expansion for Certain Pregnant Women.

+- o EE for Children.

+- o EE for Pregnant Women.

-- FPW, including the PE for the FPW.
+- o FPW, including the PE for the FPW.

-- EE for Children and Pregnant Women Benefit.

-- QDWI.
+- o QDWI.

-- QI-1.
+- o QI-1.

-- QMB Only.
+- o QMB Only.

 - o SLMB.

-- TB-Only Benefit.
+- o TB-Only Benefit.